Koenkk/zigbee2mqtt.io/docs/devices/ICZB-RM11S.md

 ### Pairing
-Press and hold the All Off and All On button on the Remote until the Status LED turns on.
+Press and hold All On button on the Remote until the Status LED turns on.
 Then immediately press the All Off button.
 The Status LED will blink 5 times quickly to indicate a successful pairing.

 ### Resetting
-Press and hold the All Off and All On button on the Remote until the Status LED turns on.
+Press and hold the All On button on the Remote until the Status LED turns on.
 Then immediately press 5 times the All On button.
 <!-- Notes END: Do not edit below this line -->